ypark9/yopa.page/content/blog/2026-02-09-Why-Do-Python-Experts-Use-the-Property-Decorator.md

 print(cart.total)  # 150 (Computed on the fly!)
 ```
-This ensures your data is always consistent—the total can never be out of sync with the items list—without sacrificing clean, attribute-like syntax.
+This ensures your data is always consistent—the total can never be out of sync with the items list—without sacrificing attribute-like syntax.

 ## 2. Read-Only Protection